June 2026 · The Millionaire Mindset · Qualped Corp

 Reframe failure and you remove the brake.

-Most people never start because the cost of failing feels unbearable.
+Most people never start because failing feels unbearable.
 Blakely was taught to seek failure as proof of effort.
-Redefine the word, and you unlock the willingness to begin — the rarest fuel of all.
+Redefine the word and you unlock the willingness to begin.

 Money · Investing